LimeChain/matchstick/README.md

 There's a GitHub project board where we keep track of day to day work which you can check out [here](https://github.com/LimeChain/matchstick/projects/1 "here").

 Here are some of the areas we're set to focus on from here on out:
-- Unit tests;
+- Integration to in graph-cli.
-- Style terminal output;
+- Improvements and feature requests.

-- Integrate framework in graph-cli.
+You can check out the full list of tasks [here](https://github.com/LimeChain/subtest/projects/2).

 ## Technologies used 💻